GoogleCloudPlatform/community/tutorials/datacatalog-tag-history/index.md

 Anant Damle | Solutions Architect | Google Cloud

-This solution is intended for data engineers, analysts and other technical people with responsibility for metadata management, data governance and related analytics.
+This solution is intended for a technical audience, such as data engineers and analysts, who are responsibile for metadata management, data governance and related analytics.

 Historical metadata about your data warehouse is a treasure trove for discovering insights about changing data patterns, data quality, and user behavior.
 The challenge is that Data Catalog keeps a single version of metadata for fast searchability.